inercia/fabric-skel/README.md

     $ ./manager.py <TASK>

 This will run the task `TASK` in all the machines defined in the config file.
-But you can run the task in group of machines with the `-R` argument, and there are two machines groups defined so far: production and testing.
+But you can run the task in group of machines by appending a `role=` argument.
+For example:

+    $ ./manager.py dump.os_environ:role=production

+will dump the OS environment variables only in production machines.